awsdocs/aws-codecommit-user-guide/doc_source/how-to-view-repository-details.md

    + To view configurable details for the repository, in the navigation pane, choose **Settings**\.

 **Note**
 If you are signed in as an IAM user, you can configure and save your preferences for viewing code and other console settings\.
-For more information, see [Working with User Preferences](user-preferences.md)\.
+For more information, see [Working with user preferences](user-preferences.md)\.

-## View CodeCommit Repository Details \(Git\)<a name="how-to-view-repository-details-git"></a>
+## View CodeCommit repository details \(Git\)<a name="how-to-view-repository-details-git"></a>

 To use Git from a local repo to view details about CodeCommit repositories, run the git remote show command\.

 Before you perform these steps, connect the local repo to the CodeCommit repository\.
-For instructions, see [Connect to a Repository](how-to-connect.md)\.
+For instructions, see [Connect to a repository](how-to-connect.md)\.

 1. Run the git remote show *remote\-name* command, where *remote\-name* is the alias of the CodeCommit repository \(by default, `origin`\)\.
 **Tip**